 We can assist your loved ones if you are faced with decisions of making applications to the Court of Protection.

 - deciding whether someone has the mental capacity to make a particular decision for themselves

 - appointing deputies to make ongoing decisions for people who lack mental capacity

 - giving people permission to make one-off decisions on behalf of someone else who lacks mental capacity

 - handling urgent or emergency applications where a decision must be made on behalf of someone else without delay

 - making decisions about a lasting power of attorney or enduring power of attorney and considering any objections to their registration

 - considering applications to make statutory wills or gifts

 - making decisions about when someone can be deprived of their liberty under the Mental Capacity Act

-We are London based wills and probate solicitors and lawyers and can easily attend Court hearings at the COP based in London on your behalf.
+As we are London based, we can easily attend Court hearings at the COP located in central London on your behalf.
 For any further enquiries please call us for a no obligation chat.